antokara/z-uno-water-monitor/README.md

 ### stuck at "The device is being interviewed.
 This may take some time."

 the z-wave configuration in the code is probably incorrect or incompatible with the z-wave on HA

+### the pressure sensor reads wrong PSI

+The pressure sensor depends on the 5v power supply pin and has been calibrated according to that.

+When the power supply changes, ie. instead of 5.1v, it drops to 4.7v, the calibration multiplier will have to change accordingly.
+Otherwise, the readings will be wrong by the same amount.

+examples:

+* with the USB of a computer, the `5v` voltage, reports `4.7v` and with that voltage, the `PRESSURE_SENSOR_PSI_CALIBRATION_MULTIPLIER` is `1.2`
+* with a dedicated USB power supply, the `5v` voltage, reports `5.1v` and with that voltage, the `PRESSURE_SENSOR_PSI_CALIBRATION_MULTIPLIER` is `1.1`